tonethar/IGME-330-Spring-2019/projects/project-2.md

   - Be sure that the app functions as expected when posted to `banjo.rit.edu` - for example, be sure that there are not any security issues caused by using `http` instead of `https` in links to libraries and so on

 ## III.
 Milestones
-  - Project proposal with working prototype - see myCourses for due date/time:
+  - **Deliverable A** - Project proposal with working prototype - see myCourses for due date/time:
     - a 2 or 3 paragraph description of the project and what web services you are using should be in the comments field of the dropbox
     - the working prototype must be utilizing your MVC or MVVM framework, and have at least one of your web services functioning
     - one submission per team please.
 Make sure both team members' names are included.
+  - **Deliverable B** - An improved prototype with BOTH webs ervices working.
+See dropbox for due date.
   - Final project deliverable - see myCourses for due date/time.
 One submission per team please.
 Again, make sure both team members' names are included.

 ## IV.
 Documentation